-Accessible Room Kookaburra lodge
+Kookaburra lodge Accessible Room

 Tangalooma Beach Wheelchair

-Tangalooma Accessible Wild Dolphin Feeding
+Tangalooma Wild Dolphin Feeding

-Even though we had the drama with the missing wheelchair, we still had an amazing stay at Tangalooma.
-That night we were able to do the dolphins feeding.
-They used the beach wheelchair to get me down to the beach.
-Then mum carried me to a plastic chair that I sat on while in the water feeding the dolphin.
-The rangers at Tangalooma were amazing.
-They were so helpful and super friendly.
-Because the plastic chair wanted to float in the water one of the rangers had to hold it down in the water while the other helped us feed the beautiful wild dolphin.
-The water was very cold, but it was an amazing experience and definitely worth the cold water.
+On the Saturday night we were excited to do the Wild dolphin feeding that Tangalooma Resort is renowned for.
+I was able to use the beach wheelchair to get me down to the beach.
+Mum then carried me to a plastic chair that I sat on while in the water with the dolphin.
+The rangers at Tangalooma were absolutely amazing, they were so helpful and super friendly.
+Because the plastic chair wanted to float in the water one of the rangers had to hold it down while the other helped us feed the huge but gentle wild dolphin.
+We were in lane one with the older dolphin as he is a bit more patient then the younger dolphins in the other lanes.
+The water was very cold, but it was an amazing experience and definitely worth freezing for.

-Tangalooma Resort Activities
+Tangalooma Resort Island Activities

-That same day we also decided to try out our 1st helicopter ride.
-Not knowing if we could manage the ride and be able to get in the helicopter, our plan was to wait and see.
-Once we got up to the helicopter and had a look we knew we could manage it ok.
-Bruce our helicopter pilot was such a nice guy and very helpful.
-Mum picked me up and put me in the helicopter and then pushed my wheelchair out of the way until I returned.
+Helicopter Flights: After the morning Whale Watching Cruise we decided to try out our 1st helicopter ride while on the island.
+We weren’t sure how we would manage getting into the helicopter but we were keen to give it a go.
+Once we got up close to the helicopter we knew we would manage the transfer ok.
+Bruce our helicopter pilot was such a nice guy and was so patient and helpful in accommodating us.
+Mum picked me up and put me in the helicopter and then pushed my wheelchair out of the way until our return.

-We had such a great experience on the 10 minute Tangalooma helicopter flight, and it was certainly the highlight of our weekend.
+The helicopter ride was amazing!
+Tangalooma is so beautiful from above, with the stunning white sand and shining blue water, the view was just breath taking!
+We had such a great experience on the 10 minute Tangalooma helicopter flight, it was certainly the highlight of my birthday weekend away.

 In my opinion I give Tangalooma Island Resort a rating of 4 for wheelchair accessibility, and a rating of 4 stars for the overall experience.